 ESSA and Addressing Barriers to Learning and Teaching: Is there Movement toward Transforming Student/Learning Supports?

 It is time to make the marginalization a major issue and seek a policy shift .

 To these ends, we launched the National Initiative for Transforming Student and Learning Supports in 2015.
 The aim of this ongoing initiative is to mobilize direct actions for (a) elevating school improvement policy discussion about ending the marginalization of student and learning supports and (b) moving toward transformation of such supports.

 Solid groundwork has been laid by our earlier initiative for New Directions for Student and Learning Supports and the work in 2015.

 The Center'sSystem Change Toolkit for Transforming Student Supports into a Comprehensive System for Addressing Barriers to Learning and Teaching provides a range of resources designed to stimulate interchange and mobilize transformation.
 It contains prototypes and guides and more to aid in developing a unified, comprehensive, systemic learning supports component to replace the existing marginalized and fragmented set of student and learning supports in districts and schools..

+The tranformation can be done by redeploying existing resources and garnering economies of scale.
 The timing is critical as states and districts pursue higher curriculum standards and transition to more local control under the Every Student Succeeds Act (ESSA).